jan-van-bergen/CPU-Raytracer/README.md

 - Mipmapping is implemented to combat texture aliasing.
 - The MipMap LOD is determined using Ray Differentials, as described in Igehy 99 and Ray Tracing Gems chapter 20.
 - Mipmapping works correctly for reflected and refracted rays.
+- Two filtering modes are supported for mipmaps: Trilinear filtering and Elliptical Weighted Average filtering.
+You can switch between them by changing the ```MIPMAP_FILTER``` define in Config.h.
+Trilinear filtering is isotropic and can look blurry at oblique viewing angles.
+Elliptical Weighted Average filtering is anisotropic and more expensive to compute, but improves image quality significantly.

 ### Other
 - Plane, Sphere, and Triangle Mesh primitives.
 All primitives support Ray Differentials.